 Version control is important for keeping the quality of your documents as high as possible.
 A strong document version control system also helps you minimize wasted time and money across your company.

-How do you version control a document in Google Docs?
+Document version control in Google Docs

 This would be a useful feature if more people knew where to find it.
 But it falls down when it comes to feedback and document reviews because the comments don’t appear when you hop between versions.